openzipkin/zipkin/zipkin-server/README.md

     * `MYSQL_MAX_CONNECTIONS`: Maximum concurrent connections, defaults to 10
     * `MYSQL_USE_SSL`: Requires `javax.net.ssl.trustStore` and `javax.net.ssl.trustStorePassword`, defaults to false.

+Alternatively you can use `MYSQL_JDBC_URL` and specify the complete JDBC url yourself.
+Note that the URL constructed by using the separate settings above will also include the following parameters:
+`?autoReconnect=true&useSSL=false&useUnicode=yes&characterEncoding=UTF-8`.
+If you specify the JDBC url yourself, add these parameters as well.

 Example usage:

 ```bash